 World Poetry Day 2019 - live stream

-Curated & Created by NTU - A celebration of women's poetry live from NTU's Clifton Library
+A celebration of women's poetry live from NTU's Clifton Library

 A celebration of women's poetry live from NTU's Clifton Library.
 Live stream the performance on Thursday 21 March 2019, from 7 pm via Facebook.